 And that’s why terminal operators need to know how to handle it.

 The how requires a bit more explanation.
 The first step is to assess whether your current infrastructure supports a biodiesel program.
 As B100 can be stored, pumped, and blended with equipment commonly found at many terminals today, some will be able to easily incorporate biodiesel with little or no modification.
-Others will have several infrastructural factors to consider for proper receipt, storage, blending, and transfer of the product.
+Others will have several infrastructural factors to consider for proper receipt, storage, blending, and transport of the product.

 B100 is produced in nearly every U.S. state and can be delivered via truck, railcar, barge, and in some instances pipeline.
 If delivery is by uninsulated railcar or barge, a steam system may be necessary to heat the product before it can be offloaded.
 Also prior to offloading, storage tanks and piping should be thoroughly cleaned of residue and mill scale, as B100 will act as a cleaning agent, dislodging sediment and potentially plugging strainers when first introduced.
 Desiccant filters should be installed in the vent system to eliminate moisture and prevent water and microbial contamination.
 As with any liquid fuel, proactive housekeeping practices are essential to the quality, stability, and cold temperature operability of the product.